Quick Guide to Common Law Marriage in Kansas

 3. There is a public declaration or holding that the parties are husband and wife

-Validity of Common Law Marriages (Kansas) in other States
+The validity of Common Law Marriages (Kansas) in other States

-There are few laws that address common law marriage compared to regular marriage requirements in states that don’t recognize the type of union, but there are usually two factors that will motivate another state to recognize a common law marriage in Kansas or other state that allows the marriage:
+There are few laws that address common law marriage compared to regular marriage requirements in states that don’t recognize the type of union, but there are usually two factors that will motivate another state to recognize a common-law marriage in Kansas or other states that allows the marriage:

 In order to validate the legal common law marriage in Kansas within another state’s marriage requirements, the other state’s court will consider several factors in certain cases like a divorce or separation proceeding.

-• the date of actually declaring the common law marriage in Kansas can be established by the court
+• The date of actually declaring the common law marriage in Kansas can be established by the court

-• even in common law marriages in Kansas, the court may also determine if there were any power of attorney documents signed prior to the cohabitation
+• Even in common-law marriages in Kansas, the court may also determine if there were any power of attorney documents signed prior to the cohabitation

-If two couples want an outside state to recognize their common law marriage in Kansas, the two couples are usually advised to sign power of attorney documents.
+If two couples want an outside state to recognize their common law marriage in Kansas, the two couples are usually advised to sign the power of attorney documents.

-If couples reached former agreements before their common law marriages in Kansas (such as coming to an agreement about the division of property in a future separation in an out of state jurisdiction) another jurisdiction that normally doesn’t recognize such unions may recognize such agreements.
+If couples reached former agreements before their common-law marriages in Kansas (such as coming to an agreement about the division of property in a future separation in an out of state jurisdiction) another jurisdiction that normally doesn’t recognize such unions may recognize such agreements.